nasuni-labs/nasuni-api-utilities/README.md

 Note: Paths are case-sensitive.
 The paths and path status endpoints will only return results if the correct case is specified.

 ## Get Path Info
 This script uses the NMC API to get info for the specified path.
-It first calls the "refresh info" endpoint to update stats for the path and then calls the "get info" endpoint.\
+It first calls the "refresh info" endpoint to update stats for the path and then calls the "get info" endpoint.
+Beginning with NMC 23.3 and NEA 9.14, the cache resident property is only reported for files and is not available for folders.\
 **NMC API Endpoints Used**:
 * [Refresh Info on Path (POST)](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1path~1%7Bpath%7D/post/)
 * [Get Info on a Path (GET)](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1path~1%7Bpath%7D/get/)